PAULINE VAN DONGEN, exploring interaction through responsive materials

 Wearable technologies have the ability to communicate with their owners and by doing so the boundaries between physical and digital are blurring.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of questions to answer in this 21st century in which people live in a hyper connected society.
 What technical invention do you think will have more social acceptance or impact in real life in a not-too-distant future?

 Fashion is a means to have subjective, perceptual experiences.
-Garments that are smart and capable of learning can adapt to the wearer and have the potential to develop into a ultra-personalized ecosystem.
+Garments that are smart and capable of learning can adapt to the wearer and have the potential to develop into a ultra-personalised ecosystem.
 Current wearable technology products often create a feeling of control, as the wearer collects data from their body or personal environment.

 Within my design studio we are currently revisiting the issue of control, because we believe too much control diminishes our human tendency to be spontaneous.
 Instead we focus on connecting embodied design methods with aspects of semiotics, identity and the social context of fashion.
 In real-life I think we seek meaningful experiences, especially since time and undivided attention have become a luxury.
 I therefore believe that technical inventions that will help us foster and make full use (or even expand) our senses will gain more social acceptance.

 What are the biggest challenges you face in your projects?

 There are still quite some technical and practical challenges we need to overcome.
 Fashion thrives of change and therefore the technologies we use need to be modular in order to be easily adapted or altered.
 The challenge is to really work on a yarn and textile level, to allow for these technologies to become part of our clothes in an unobtrusive manner.